rchui/laminar/docs/source/advanced/hooks.md

 # Hooks

 `laminar` supports a hook system for users to extend the existing functionality and dynamically adjust the flow in response to changes that occur at execution time.
-Hooks are Python generators or functions that can perform actions before and after events occur within the flow.

 Hooks are defined by adding decorators.